Endometriosis: Surgery

-Endometriomas are usually excised (removed completely).
-Compared to drainage and coagulation of the cyst, excision makes it less likely the cysts and pain symptoms come back.
-However, excision may damage fertility, as it can affect the ovarian reserve, the amount of egg cells that can be fertilised.
+Endometriomas are usually cut out completely (excised).
+For endometriomas larger than 5 cm, the cyst is unlikely to disappear with just hormonal treatment.
+Compared to drainage and coagulation of the cyst, excision makes it less likely that the cysts and pain symptoms will return.
 For deep endometriosis, surgery improves quality of life and pain symptoms.
-However, the procedure can be complicated, especially if the lesions are in or near the bowel, ureter of the urinary system or the chest, and requires a interdisciplinary surgical team in those cases.
-For instance, for rectovaginal endometriosis, 7% of surgeries had complications.
-Sometimes, a part of the bowel is removed.
+However, the procedure can be complicated, especially if the lesions are in or near the bowel, ureter (which transports urine from the kidneys to the bladder), or the chest, and requires an interdisciplinary surgical team in those cases.
+For instance, for rectovaginal endometriosis, a study reported 7% of surgeries had complications.
+When endometriosis involves the bowel or bladder, part of the affected organ may be removed.